 A DPoE System is expected to have many debug commands allowing the operator, for example, to enable a debug for an individual routing protocol or a debug for DHCP proxy.
 A DPoE System might have a number of separate debug commands accessible from CLI.
 The DPoE System MUST be configurable to enable all such debug options with a single CLI command such that all debug messages are logged into the "local log."
-The DPoE System MUST be configurable to enable all debug options with a single CLI command such that all debug options with a single CLI command such that all debug options with a single CLI command such that all debug messages are logged into the "local log."
+The DPoE System MUST be configurable to enable all debug options with a single CLI command such that all debug messages are logged into the "local log."